Also known as the Sputtering Lab, the Materials Coating Laboratory is home to a single machine: a LAB Line KJL plasma sputtering system.

 At the School of Mathematics and Physics, Dr Melvin Vopson and researcher Michal Belusky are using the process to investigate the physical properties of thin films coated onto flexible substrates with various roughness levels.

-This system is unique in Europe and our laboratory is the official demo site for the Kurt J. Lesker Company. who are co-funding one of our PhD students, who is investigating fabrication of multifunctional nano-thin films on flexible substrates.
+This system is unique in Europe and our laboratory is the official demo site for the Kurt J. Lesker Company, who is co-funding one of our PhD students, who is investigating fabrication of multifunctional nano-thin films on flexible substrates.

 As well as PhD students, the Materials Coating Laboratory is also used by our MPhys Physics students and those in the final year of their BSc (Hons) Physics course.